chrisadie/chrisadie.github.io/_pages/genealogy/JohnAdieBiography.md

 Arthur Gifford’s father Gideon had evicted a number of crofters around Olnafirth some time in the late 18th century and turned the area into a huge sheep farm.
 A Mr Welch was engaged as the manager or shepherd, and a house was built for him.
 The “Old House of Voe”, as it came to be known, was located immediately west of the present-day house of Brungasta (built 1903), and it survived until the early years of the twentieth century.[^8] The sheep farm eventually failed due to disease and, in the summer of 1827, John and his family moved into the Old House of Voe at Gifford’s invitation.

-![The old house of Voe][def8]

-*The old house of Voe, to the left of Brungasta.
+{% include figure popup=true image_path="/assets/genealogy/OldHouseOfVoe.jpeg" alt="The old house of Voe" caption="The old house of Voe, to the left of Brungasta.
 This image, taken around 1905-10, belongs to Shetland Museum and Archives.
-Permission must be sought before publication.*
+Permission must be sought before publication." %}

 In January 1828 Mary Ann had another boy child.
 Gifford’s patronage (and probable financial support) must have been of great assistance to John, who named his new son Arthur Gifford Adie in Busta’s honour.